 - Support from a UIS Help Desk Technician when needing assistance for wireless connectivity

 What is this account?
-This account will allow you to log onto an authorized University-owned computer when appropriate and the ResNet/Wireless networks, for general access.
+This account will allow you to log onto an authorized University-owned networked computer when appropriate and the SSUnet Wireless network, for general access.

 When is this created?
 The network account is created within 24 hours after receiving notification of approved Guest status from Human Resources for guest contractors and recurring guests.
 When a sponsoring employee makes a request for guest access, it will be scheduled based on the information provided through normal Help Desk processes.
 Account access for scheduled events on campus will be established based on the information provided by the Office of Events.